blob8129/SequenceConverter/README.md

 //"<-1|4|5->"

 ```
+## Author

+Andrey Volobyev blob8129@gmail.com

 ## Get in touch

-If you have any questions, drop me an email blob8129@gmail.com.
+If you have any questions, drop me an email.